 We didn't just complain about the transmission.
 We also took the Cherokee to the dealership multiple times and a technician applied corrective software updates.
-There were marginal improvements in the fluidity of the shifting, but even the latest transmission and engine computer flashes couldn't shake the nine-speed's biggest problem areas.
+There were marginal improvements in the fluidity of the shift quality, but even the latest transmission and engine computer flashes couldn't shake the nine-speed's biggest problem areas.

 5. Sport Mode Mitigates Some Issues

 Of the Selec-Terrain driving modes — Auto, Snow, Sport and Sand/Mud — Sport mode uses aggressive shift programming and actually hides a lot of the awkward nuances of Auto mode.
 Later shifts and more even-keeled shift programming keep momentum going.
 The downside is the transmission holds gears aggressively before upshifting, so the engine speed hangs high between shifts.